microsoft/tslint-microsoft-contrib/README.md

 `no-missing-visibility-modifiers` | Class members (both fields and methods) should have visibility modifiers specified.
 THe Principle of Least Visibility guides us to prefer private methods and fields when possible.
 If a developer forgets to add a modifier then TypeScript assumes the element should be public, which is the wrong default choice. | 0.0.5
 `no-multiline-string`           | Do not declare multiline strings | 0.0.1
-`no-octal-literal`              | Do not use octal literals or escaped octal sequences | 0.0.1 `no-reserved-keywords`          | Do not use reserved keywords as names of local variables, fields, functions, or other identifiers. | 0.0.1
+`no-octal-literal`              | Do not use octal literals or escaped octal sequences | 0.0.1 `no-regex-spaces`               | Do not use multiple spaces in a regular expression literal.
+Similar to the [ESLint no-regex-spaces](http://eslint.org/docs/rules/no-regex-spaces.html) rule | 0.0.5
+`no-reserved-keywords`          | Do not use reserved keywords as names of local variables, fields, functions, or other identifiers. | 0.0.1
 `no-sparse-arrays`              | Do not use sparse arrays.
 Sparse arrays contain empty slots, most frequently due to multiple commas being used in an array literal.
 Based on the [ESLint no-sparse-arrays](http://eslint.org/docs/rules/no-sparse-arrays) rule | 0.0.5
 `no-string-based-set-immediate` | Do not use the version of setImmediate that accepts code as a string argument.
 However, it is acceptable to use the version of setImmediate where a direct reference to a function is provided as the callback argument | 0.0.1